 5 Dark Day Adventures Off the Beaten Path

-During summer in Saratoga Springs, one of the liveliest hotspots is the historic Saratoga Race Course.
-The track’s season runs for seven weeks, and it is open daily except on Tuesdays, also known as dark days.
+During a typical summer in Saratoga Springs, one of the liveliest hotspots is the historic Saratoga Race Course.
+The track’s season runs for eight weeks, and it is open daily except on Mondays and Tuesdays, also known as dark days.

 Hit the Green at Regional Golf Courses